-Demo ID Capability Description S5.C1 Trusted Firmware Updates The device can download the most recent firmware update and verify its signature before it is installed.
-S5.C2 Credential Certificate Provisioning The onboarding mechanism can interact with a certificate authority to sign a device's X.509 certificate and provision it onto the device.
-S5.C3 Credential Update The device's network credential can be updated after it expires.
-S5.C4 Server Attestation Successful server attestation is required prior to permitting the server to perform some operation on the device (e.g., prior to downloading and installing updates onto the device).
-S5.C5 Secure Integration with MUD The network-layer onboarding mechanism can convey necessary device intent information (e.g., the IoT device's MUD URL) to the

-Demo ID Capability Description network in encrypted form, thereby securely binding this information to the device and ensuring its confidentiality and integrity.
-S5.C6 Lifecycle Management Establishment The device has a lifecycle management service and can automatically establish a secure association with it after performing network-layer onboarding and connecting to the network.
+Demo ID Capability Description \$5.C1 Trusted Firmware Updates The device can download the most recent firmware update and verify its signature before it is installed. \$5.C2 Credential Certificate Provisioning The onboarding mechanism can interact with a certificate authority to sign a device's X.509 certificate and provision it onto the device.
+S5.C3 Credential Update The device's network credential can be updated after it expires. \$5.C4 Server Attestation Successful server attestation is required prior to permitting the server to perform some operation on the device (e.g., prior to downloading and installing updates onto the device). \$5.C5 Secure Integration with MUD The network-layer onboarding mechanism can convey necessary device communications intent information (e.g., the IoT device's MUD URL) to the network in encrypted form, thereby securely binding this information to the device and ensuring its confidentiality and integrity. \$5.C6 Lifecycle Management Establishment The device has a lifecycle management service and can automatically establish a secure association with it after performing network-layer onboarding and connecting to the network.

-280 3 Functional Demonstration Results
+304 3 Functional Demonstration Results

-281 This section records the capabilities that were demonstrated for each of the builds.
+305 This section records the capabilities that were demonstrated for each of the builds.